dotnet/dotnet-monitor/documentation/api/stacks.md

 Captures the call stacks of the currently running process.
 Note that only managed frames are collected.

->**NOTE:** This feature is [experimental](./../experimental.md).
+>**Note**: This feature is [experimental](./../experimental.md).
 To enable this feature, set `DotnetMonitor_Experimental_Feature_CallStacks` to `true` as an environment variable on the `dotnet monitor` process or container.
 Additionally, the [in-process features](./../configuration.md#experimental-in-process-features-configuration-70) must be enabled since the call stacks feature uses shared libraries loaded into the target application for collecting the call stack information.

 ## HTTP Route